 This section is divided into subsections.
-Please read the important things you should keep in mind at the beginning of the subsections.
+Please read Important things you should keep in mind at the beginning of the subsections.
 Also read the General Exclusions in Section 6; they apply to the benefits in the following subsections.
-To obtain claim forms, claims filing advice, or more information about High Option benefits, contact us by phone at 202-833-4910 (members) or 202-833-5751 (health care providers), e-mail at health@afspa.org (claims) or enrollment@afspa.org (enrollment) or at our Web site at www.afspa.org.
+To obtain claim forms, claims filing advice, or more information about High Option benefits, contact us by phone at 202-833-4910 (members) or 202-833-5751 (health care providers), by fax at 202-833-4918, by non-secure e-mail at health@afspa.org or enrollment@afspa.org, or by secure e-mail through our Web site at www.afspa.org (click on the "Ask AFSPA" tab).